 - A. Summer: Enrollment in the summer semester includes all courses scheduled within the summer enrollment period with all coursework counted in the SAP evaluation. - B. Non-Standard Session / Clock Hour: Sessions that do not follow the traditional start and end dates for the semester. - C. Attempted Credit: Any credit for which a grade of A, B, C, D, F, I, IP, N, P, W, Y, or Z is received and courses not yet graded. - D. CGPA [Cumulative Grade Point Average]: The MCCCD grading policy is published in the administrative regulations at 2.3.3.
-The CGPA does not include credits accepted in transfer. - E. Financial Aid Warning: status assigned to an eligible payment period for the next enrolled semester after failing SAP GPA (2.0) and/or Completion Pace ( $\frac{2}{3}$ ).
-Students not meeting maximum timeframe evaluation are not eligible for a warning period. - F. Appeal: A process by which a student who is not meeting the institution's satisfactory academic progress standards is eligible to appeal the institution for reconsideration of the student's eligibility for title IV, HEA program assistance based on extenuating circumstances. - G. Extenuating Circumstance: A one-time (not on-going) circumstance that is beyond the reasonable control of the student. - H. Financial Aid Probation: A status assigned by an institution to a student who fails to make satisfactory academic progress and who has appealed and has had eligibility for aid reinstated.
-A student in this status may not receive title IV, HEA program funds for the subsequent payment period unless the student makes satisfactory academic progress or the institution determines that the student met the requirements specified by the institution in the academic plan for the student. - I. Academic Plan A plan developed through the SAP Appeal Process which will lead a student to qualify for further title IV, HEA program funds and complete the program within 150% of published program length. - J. Financial Aid Suspension The status assigned upon failing to meet the minimum SAP standards or the terms of probationary status.
-Students in this status are not eligible to receive title IV, HEA assistance. - 2.
+The CGPA does not include credits accepted in transfer. - E. Financial Aid Warning: status assigned to an eligible payment period for the next enrolled semester after failing SAP GPA (2.0) and/or Completion Pace (%).
+Students not meeting maximum timeframe evaluation are not eligible for a warning period. - F. Appeal: A process by which a student who is not meeting the institution's satisfactory academic progress standards is eligible to appeal the institution for reconsideration of the student's eligibility for Title IV, HEA program assistance based on extenuating circumstances. - G. Extenuating Circumstance: A one-time (not on-going) circumstance that is beyond the reasonable control of the student.
+Examples of extenuating circumstances may include, but not limited to: - a.
+Documented medical condition or serious illness that prevented you from performing certain life tasks - b.
+Documented illness of a family member that required your presence for a significant amount of time - c.
+Death of immediate family member which impacted you significantly enough to affect participation in your courses - d.
+Involuntary call to active military duty - e.
+Documented involuntary change in employment conditions that prevented you from attending classes - f.
+Any other extraordinary/emergency circumstances, such as a natural disaster

+- H. Financial Aid Probation: A status assigned by an institution to a student who fails to make satisfactory academic progress and who has appealed and has had eligibility for aid reinstated.
+A student in this status may not receive Title IV, HEA program funds for the subsequent payment period unless the student makes satisfactory academic progress or the institution determines that the student met the requirements specified by the institution in the academic plan for the student. - I. Academic Plan A plan developed through the SAP Appeal Process which will lead a student to qualify for further Title IV, HEA program funds and complete the program within 150% of published program length. - J. Financial Aid Suspension The status assigned upon failing to meet the minimum SAP standards or the terms of probationary status.
+Students in this status are not eligible to receive Title IV, HEA assistance. - 2.
 Federal regulations (CFR 668.32(f) and 668.34) require institutions of higher education to evaluate Satisfactory Academic Progress (SAP) using qualitative (GPA) and quantitative (pace of progression) standards. - 3.
 Qualitative and quantitative measures of SAP are required to ensure students receiving Federal Student Aid are progressing towards the completion of a degree or certificate within an eligible program. - 4.
 Specific requirements for academic progress for Federal Student Aid recipients are applied differently than Scholastic Standards.
 Federal regulations state that SAP Standards must include a review of all periods of enrollment, regardless of whether or not aid was received.
 Standards are applicable for all enrolled payment periods, including all levels of enrollment (full-time or part-time enrollment).
 Students will be evaluated using the standards described below. - 5.
 Failure to meet any of the minimum standards outlined below will result in a student's loss of HEA, Title IV Federal Student Aid.